UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_01.md

 ---

-At this point you may be asking yourself the question *“Are there any verbs, that would easily convert the `Nutrition` column into its separate variables?”*
+At this point you may be asking yourself the question *“Are there any verbs, that would easily convert the `nutrition` column into its separate variables?”*

 If you are, then you are ahead of the game\!
 We will discuss this in the